jasync-sql/jasync-sql/README.markdown

-# postgresql-netty - an async Netty/NIO based PostgreSQL driver written in Scala 2.10
+# postgresql-async - an async Netty based PostgreSQL driver written in Scala 2.10

 The main goal of this project is to implement a performant and fully functional async PostgreSQL driver.
 This project has no interest in JDBC, it's supposed to be a clean room implementation for people interested in talking directly